-At CherryTree I use Apilus and Elite Spectrum by Instantron epilators.
+At CherryTree I use Elite Spectrum by Instantron and Apilus epilators.
 These are chosen by many specialist electrolysists world-wide for their versatility, gentleness and reliability.

 Laurier Insulated Bulbous Probes (I.B.P.) are used here.
 These probes are highly engineered, hand made and prized by specialist electrolysists across the world.
 (Hairshoot 2013 and Electrology International 2013)